zbeislerOSI/OCS-Docs/Content_Portal/Documentation/DataViews/Example_Scenario.md

 uid: DataViewsExampleScenario
 ---

-# Example Scenarios
+# Example Scenario

 This section uses example streams to illustrate data view concepts.
 The streams are of three types:
 - docs-pi-inverter | _simulates solar power inverter data collected via PI to OCS_
 - docs-omf-weather-gen1 | _simulates weather data collected from an OMF source_
 - docs-omf-weather-gen2 | _simulates weather data collected from an OMF source, but with some additional/renamed properties_

-Each solar inverter is associated with some physical location.
+Each solar inverter is associated with a physical location.
 There is a weather stream for each location.

+Use the [bulk uploader](https://github.com/osisoft/OSI-Samples-OCS/tree/master/advanced_samples/Bulk_Upload/DotNet) to create the types and streams from the example scenario.
+See the configuration files specific to the data views example scenario in the [sample collections](https://github.com/osisoft/OSI-Samples-OCS/tree/master/advanced_samples/Bulk_Upload/SampleCollections/DataviewQuickStart).

 Data views are made to bring order to a tangle of data streams.
 Despite appearing complex and verbose, this scenario is likely much simpler than your real-world data.
 This scenario illustrates how data views can render real-world data consumable for data science.